isomerpages/nlb-eyeonasia/_china-share-youngpeople/07-btg-pactual.md

 ---
 layout: leftnav-page-content
-title: Visit to BTG Pactual: Departments work together like cogs in a watch
+title: Visit to BTG Pactual - Departments work together like cogs in a watch
 permalink: /china/share/what-young-people-say/btg-pactual/
-breadcrumb: Visit to BTG Pactual: Departments work together like cogs in a watch
+breadcrumb: Visit to BTG Pactual - Departments work together like cogs in a watch
 collection_name: china-share-youngpeople
 ---